Carly07/Deeelish/README.md

 ### Features Left to Implement
 In the future, I would like to add user registration and authentication to the site.
+I would also like to add a Search box facility on the Discover Recipes page to enable users to search for a specific recipe.

 ## Technologies
 All the languages, frameworks, libraries, and tools used to construct this project are listed below.
-I have also provided a link to each official site and a brief overview of its usage.
+I have also provided a relevant link and a brief overview of its usage.

 ### Languages

-•	<a target="_blank" href="https://en.wikipedia.org/wiki/HTML5">HTML5</a> – Markup language used to write customised frontend content for the application.
+•	<a target="_blank" href="https://en.wikipedia.org/wiki/HTML5">HTML5</a> – Markup language used to write customised front-end content for the application.

 •	<a target="_blank" href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS3</a> – Used to customise the style of the web application.

-•	<a target="_blank" href="https://www.python.org/">Python</a> High-level programming language used to build back-end functionality.
+•	<a target="_blank" href="https://www.python.org/">Python</a> - High-level programming language used to build back-end functionality.

 ### Framework